Royal Museum of the Armed Forces and Military History: Aviation

 The north wing, built by Gédéon Bordiau, has been occupied by the Aviation Hall since 1972, when the Air and Space gallery was inaugurated.
 The collection includes various types of aircraft, both military and civilian, some dating back to the early 20th century.
 It includes surviving WWI aircraft like the Nieuport 17 and Sopwith Camel, whilst the most recent additions include an F-16 Fighting Falcon and Westland Sea King.
 The collection as a whole is one of the largest in the world.

 Navy

 Dedicated to the Belgian Navy since its creation in 1831, this part of the museum has a section dedicated to the exploration of Antarctica.
 In one of the open-air courtyards, several ships of the Belgian Navy are exhibited, among them a P903 Meuse patrol boat, as well as the yacht used by King Baudouin and Queen Fabiola.

 Armoured vehicles

 Several of the armoured vehicles that the museum holds are in rooms dedicated to WWI and WWII.
 Displayed in this courtyard are, among others, an M24 Chaffee, an M41 Walker Bulldog, as well as various Leopard 1 models.
-One of them is equipped with equipment for deep wading.
+One of them is equipped for deep wading.